 This is the case with many holiday homes.
 Interest expenses for such properties are non-deductible from 1 October 2021 unless the interest qualifies for the phasing out approach.

 Find out if the rules apply to you

 Completing your income tax return

-When completing your income tax return you will need to consider how the interest limitation rules apply to your property and calculate the total interest on residential property and the amount of interest that can be claimed.
+When you complete your income tax return, you will need to consider how the interest limitation rules apply to your property and calculate the total interest on residential property and the amount of interest you can claim.

 What did you like about this page?

 Please tell us how we could improve this page?